lilymtle/oshawa-connect/README.md

 - Switch from static data to dynamic database integration
 - Add user-generated content and submission flow
-- <i>More to be added as I continue to work through this project</i>
+- <em>More to be added as I continue to work through this project</em>